siskavera/genetics_scripts/README.md

 Just me for now.

 ## Setup & Requirements
 The scripts were written on Linux, using just standard tools (bash, awk).
+Plink merging scripts require Plink installed.